 With rock star bakers like @christinacupcakes and @adikosh123 launching the trend, hosts have been hitting the kitchen to layer traditional, cream tart cakes, or biscuit tart cakes in fitting shapes.
 Look for large cookie cutters, or simply use a knife to trim your sheet cake—then all that's left to do is snap a photo, slice, and serve.

-Prepare to swoon as you scroll through seven of our favorite letter- and number-shape cakes.
+Prepare to swoon as you scroll through seven of our favorite letter- and number-shape cakes, and don't miss our how-to tips and tricks so you can craft your own at home.

 Pastel macaron cookies are a spot-on sweet substitute for clams once you add sprinkle pearls inside.
 Stack on shell-shape cookies and other Little Mermaid-like garnishes to amaze your #1 swimming fan.